JID-7155/DAMP/README.md

 ## Release Notes
 1.00 (Current):
  - If utilizing on an emulator, please note that Maps functionality will assume the Google HQ as current location unless current coordinates are sent through the emulator toolkit.
+ - You <strong>MUST</strong> replace the Google Maps API key with your own.
+It is located in the Android Manifest file.

 ## FAQ
 - Q. Who do I contact for more info?